crnormand/gurps/README.md

 - 0.8.8
     - Fixed [Parry] bug (if Parry column has "No" in it)
     - Added "Send to 'Everyone'" GM option in modifier bucket
+    - Added QTY +/- buttons to equipment (ugly, but functional)

 ### History
 - 0.8.7